How To Do Aged Care Police Checks in Australia

 What Are The Requirements of An Aged Care Police Check?

 There are basic requirements that any aged care provider should record when making decisions about an individual joining the sector.
-Police clearance is mandatory and must include the following information from a national police certificate:
+Police clearance is mandatory and must include the following information from a national police check:

 - The name(s) and date of birth